Get help from the council

 Who the council must help

-The council must help if you're legally homeless or threatened with homelessness.
+The council must help if you're homeless or facing homelessness in the next 8 weeks.

-you've had a valid section 21 notice that ends in the next 8 weeks
+This includes when you have a valid section 21 notice that ends in the next 8 weeks.

 The aim of the plan is to help you keep your home or find somewhere else to live.